Food as Medicine

 Reset.
 You can’t build on a nervous system running on empty.
 Before anything else, we interrupt the pattern: the skipped lunch, the 3pm crash, the 9pm spiral, the morning dread.
 A reset proves the body can feel different.

 Rhythm.
 Once the body knows what different feels like, we install the architecture that makes different the new default.
 The four anchors.
-The 90/10 Rule: your nervous system doesn’t need perfection.
-Instead, it needs a stable place to return to.
-Return rate is the only metric.
+The 90/10 Rule, which asserts that your nervous system doesn’t need perfection, but instead a stable place to return to.
+Not streaks, but the return rate, is the only metric.

 Create.
 When the architecture holds, capacity returns.
 You stop negotiating with your self-worth.
 You stop borrowing other people’s urgencies.
 You start doing the work you were actually here to do.
 Joy is the body’s data point for alignment.
 It arrives when the architecture is working.